VirtualMetric/virtualmetric-docs/docs/usr/admin/tmpl/index.md

 * How are they used?
 :::

-**VirtualMetric** offers _templates_ you can use to get your automation processes up and running quickly.
+**VirtualMetric** offers pipeline _templates_ you can use to get your automation processes up and running quickly.

+A template is a definition of how a log line is to be processed.
+They contain conditions of when they should be run, and they can be visualized and edited per tenant.